marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 ## VisualStudio Code and `jsconfig.json`

-There is a very useful option in [Visual Studio Code](https://code.visualstudio.com) where you can force it to type check your code if it's commendted.
+There is a very useful option in [Visual Studio Code](https://code.visualstudio.com) where you can force it to type check your code if it's commented.

-The function is called _Implicit Project Config: Check JS_ and its inside the _Javascrip_ group.
+The function is called _Implicit Project Config: Check JS_ and its inside the _JavaScript_ group.

 If you want to enable this option for your project without the need to check that option manually.
 You can create a [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) in the root of your project with something like this: